 Develop skills and resources necessary to understand chronic conditions and diseases in order to be able to communicate self-management techniques effectively.
+This is part of the Community Health Worker Certificate, a closed enrollment program.
 Corequisite: CPH196.

 CPH185 Health Communication